-To simplify your choices, make sure the first ingredient is meat, NOT meal, sugar, chemicals or preservatives.
+To simplify your choices, make sure the first ingredient is meat, NOT meal, no sugar, chemicals or preservatives.

 Our Animal’s Food Journey

-Our current furry family is one dog and one cat 6 years old and two 16 year old cats.
+Our current furry family is one dog, one cat 6 years old and two 16 year old cats.
 Our cats love Honest Kitchen Dehydrated Chicken Raw and at night they get a small amount of Life’s Abundance grain free dry.
 It took 3 months for our youngest cat to eat the dehydrated raw.
 Our dog is an active Border Collie, and very happy with Honest Kitchen Dehydrated Raw Turkey or Chicken.
 She maintains her normal weight and her coat is soft and shiny.
 If interested you can check out Honest Kitchen here.

 These are the steps we took each time to change our animal’s food to the new food.
 Use the same brand and the same flavor with steps 1 through 3 unless your animal has reactions or is allergic.
 Repeat steps 1 through 3 each time you change flavors or brands.
 Be sure to have a large bowl of fresh water available at all times.

 Steps To Change Food